US President Donald Trump avoided tax for years, report finds | DW | 28.09.2020

 The tax records did not reveal any unreported connections to Russia, reported the Times.

-They did, however, reveal that lobbyists, foreign governments and politicians had all spent significant sunms of money at his properties including his Mar-a-Lago resort in Florida since Trump began his presidential run.
+They did, however, reveal that lobbyists, foreign governments and politicians had all spent significant sums of money at his properties including his Mar-a-Lago resort in Florida since Trump began his presidential run.

 The report showed that Trump is set to face mounting financial pressure from debts, including a $100 million mortgage on Trump Tower in New York that will come due in 2022.